Public Education Program

 The District and the Public Education Program staff outreach booths at many public events in which pollution prevention issues are addressed.
 These events included the Marin County Fair (5 days); San Rafael and Novato Farmers Markets (four events total); Earth Day Marin Academy; Spring Marin Home and Garden Expo (two days); Novato Business Showcase; Fairfax Ecofest; Ross School District Presentation; Novato Scream on the Green; Mill Valley Trunk or Treat event; Marin School of Environmental Leadership High School Program.

 ANSWER QUESTIONS ABOUT RELEVANT ENVIRONMENTAL ISSUES: In addition to administering quizzes, booth staff spoke with members of the public and answered their questions regarding pollution prevention, wastewater treatment and water recycling, and other environmental issues.
-Booth staff especially sought to make contacts with local teachers, who are informed of the school outreach activities offered by the Public Education Program.

 Go with the Flow Juggler Show Teaches the Importance of Keeping Water Clean